RHESGroup/mc2101/README.md

 ### 3. Install VIVADO:
 Vivado is downloaded from the website: [Vivado](https://www.xilinx.com/support/download.html)

 It is of paramount importance to install a couple of additional dependencies before running the installation program to avoid errors and get stuck when installing Vivado.
-The following are the libraries/dependencies that one should have:
-• libncurses5-dev
-• libncursesw5-dev
-• libncurses5
-• libtinfo5
-• libtinfo-dev
 To install them:

 ```
 sudo apt-get update -y